artemyarulin/koh/README.md

 - Build system concerns: Explain why Buck, how to build, how to test, how to contribute, explain that this it's extraction from monorepo(should we?)
 - Release to Clojars as a one `koh` library and as an each module separately
+- React native tests - we should create some helpers for Buck for that